First Time in the Bajio: A Week Between Guanajuato and Queretaro

 Published Jul 3, 2026 · updated Jul 3, 2026

-The honest version: you cannot see the whole Bajio in a week without spending half of it in a car.
+The honest version: you cannot see the whole Bajío in a week without spending half of it in a car.
 So don’t try.
 Pick two bases, go deep, and let the small towns come to you as day trips.
-The region is compact but the roads wind, and backtracking is what ruins these itineraries.
+The region is compact but the roads wind through hills, and backtracking is what quietly ruins these itineraries.

 The anxious question first: is it safe to move around?

 Yes, for the corridor this guide covers.
-Guanajuato city, San Miguel de Allende, Queretaro city, and Bernal are calm, walkable, and used to visitors.
-You’ll take toll highways (cuotas) between them, which are well-kept and patrolled.
-The usual city sense applies: don’t flash valuables, use registered taxis or apps at night.
-This isn’t a white-knuckle region.
+Guanajuato city, San Miguel de Allende, Queretaro city, and Bernal are calm, walkable, and thoroughly used to visitors — San Miguel in particular has a large resident foreign community and Querétaro consistently reads as one of the country’s easiest cities to just exist in.
+You’ll travel between them on toll highways (the cuotas), which are well-kept and patrolled.
+The usual city sense applies: don’t flash valuables, use registered sitios or ride apps like Uber and DiDi after dark.
+This is not a white-knuckle region.
+If you want the fuller picture, read is Mexico safe before you go, then stop worrying about this particular corner.

 Where to base: split the week